WikiNewZealand/fundamental-figures/README.md

     "uri": "https://figure.nz/table/xxxxxxxxxxxxxxxxxxxxx/download",
-    "parent": "Name of section that this dataset will be displayed under in the output file", "term": "If the input term equals this value assume *all* rows in this csv are candidates for processing, defaults to 'null' which means we'll compare the input term with the discriminator value for each row", "discriminator": "Name of the column that we search, defaults to 'Territorial Authority'", "value": "Name of the column that holds the value of each row, defaults to 'Value'", "valueUnit": "Not currently used, defaults to 'ValueUnit'",
+    "parent": "Name of section that this dataset will be displayed under in the output file", "term": "If the input term equals this value assume *all* rows in this csv are candidates for processing, defaults to 'null' which means we'll compare the input term with the discriminator value for each row", "term-mapping": "Path to a file that defines alternate terms, e.g. map 'Auckland' to 'Auckland District Health Board' and 'Auckland City Council' to include rows with those terms as well.
+Defaults to null, which means no mappings will be loaded.", "discriminator": "Name of the column that we search, defaults to 'Territorial Authority'", "value": "Name of the column that holds the value of each row, defaults to 'Value'", "valueUnit": "Not currently used, defaults to 'ValueUnit'",